TimmaLabs/NetsExample/docs/deployment-checklist.md

   1. First, if the customer's payment terminal is configured for multi-banking, see the [instructions on how to update the customer's & users Timma account information accordingly](./multibanking-terminal.md).
 Otherwise proceed to step 2.
   2. Change the terminal settings to [communicate with Timma via USB](#how-do-i-prepare-the-payment-terminal-to-be-connected-to-timma)
-  3. Connect the payment terminal to the computer via a [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable
+  3. Connect the payment terminal to the computer via a [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable (and if applicable, the Ethernet cable to a router/switch/Ethernet outlet)
     * If the customer is running Timma on a Mac (= inside a Virtual Machine) make sure the [USB connection is also shared from the host machine](../assets/images/share-host-usb.jpeg).
 Connect the USB via `Devices` -> `USB` -> `Sagem`
   4. Launch `Timma.exe` (should be available on the Desktop)
   5. Wait for the login screen to appear.
 If the connection was **not** successfully established, a [warning prompt should appear at the top of the application window](../assets/images/terminal-disconnected.jpeg).
 If this is the case, try [re-connecting the terminal to the computer](reconnecting-the-terminal.md).